linw0724-linnet/ubuntu-server-setup/install_plex-server_docker.md

 > [!NOTE]
-> This instruction set assumes that you have already successfully completed a clean install of Ubuntu Server<br>
+> This instruction set assumes that you have already successfully completed a clean install of Ubuntu Server

 > [!NOTE]
-> Skip any steps that have already been completed<br>
+> Skip any steps that have already been completed
 -----
 * [Fix 'A start job is running, wait for network to be configured' on bootup](fix_network-bootup.md)